Agriturismo Farmhouse Cinque Terre

 Manarola is the most scenic of the Cinque Terre for the colorful houses that slope down to the small port and the panoramic terraces.
 It is renowned for the production of olive oil and for the fine Sciacchetrà passito wine, produced only in this area.
 At the top of the village is the main square, where religious buildings are concentrated, including the Oratory of the Disciplinati, the Bell Tower and the Church of San Lorenzo.
 The white concrete pyramid stands out among the houses, a trigonometric sign for sailors.
 The famous Manarola Nativity, powered by solar energy and made of 17 thousand lights and more than 300 life-sized characters, positioned between the terraces.

-Riomaggiore is the first village of the Cinque Terre that you come from La Spezia.
+Riomaggiore is the first village of the Cinque Terre that you reach coming from La Spezia.
 The colored houses are built on the style of the tower-houses, developed in height on three or four floors and linked in rows.
 Characteristic the Porto, sheltered by a natural inlet and where the colored fishing boats are moored.
 In the upper part there are the remains of the Castello dating back to the XV-XVI century and the romantic panoramic terrace.